orthanc-mirrors/orthanc-book/Sphinx/source/plugins/worklists-plugin.rst

 	"Plugins" : [
 	  "OsimisWebViewer.dll",
-	  "ModalityWorklists.dll" // on Linux, use ModalityWorklists.so
+	  "ModalityWorklists.dll" // on GNU/Linux, use ModalityWorklists.so
 	],

 - Add the findscu utility to the list of know modalities (considering findscu and Orthanc runs on the same machine)::